Five Things to do With Your Elderly Parents in Harrogate, Yorkshire

 Home to Europe’s strongest sulphur wells, the Royal Pump Rooms have attracted politicians, Royal families, artists and writers for centuries, and 15,000 people a year used to flock to ‘take the waters’ here.
 Today, you can take in the museum’s shops and learn a little more about the fascinating history of this building and Harrogate’s past as a renowned spa town.

-There are a ramp and level access to the museum, and disabled toilets on site.
-Because the museum is located in such a central position, you might also like to explore some of the more quirky local shops, galleries and pubs while you’re here or take afternoon tea in the famous Betty’s Tea Rooms, just a short walk away.
+There is a ramp and level access to the museum and disabled toilets on site.
+As the museum is located in such a central position, you might also like to explore some of the quirky local shops, galleries and pubs while you’re here or take afternoon tea in the famous Betty’s Tea Rooms, just a short walk away.

 Royal Hall Theatre